-Teamwork is increasingly important in the modern economy.
-In 2017, 78 percent of U.S. employment was in occupations where group work was judged either a "very" or "extremely" important part of the job (ONET, 2020).
-Employer surveys consistently find that collaboration, communication and ability to work in a team are among the most desired attributes of new hires (e.g. NACE 2019).
-Since 1980, occupations requiring high levels of social interaction have grown nearly 12 percentage points as a share of all jobs in the U.S. economy, and have experienced faster wage growth at the same time (Deming 2017).
+TEAMWORK IS INCREASINGLY IMPORTANT in the modern economy.
+In 2017, 78 percent of U.S. employment was in occupations where group work was judged either a "very" or "extremely" important part of the job (ONET (2020)).
+Employer surveys consistently find that collaboration, communication, and ability to work in a team are among the most desired attributes of new hires (e.g., National Association of Colleges and Employers (NACE) (2019)).
+Since 1980, occupations requiring high levels of social interaction have grown nearly 12 percentage points as a share of all jobs in the U.S. economy, and have experienced faster wage growth at the same time (Deming (2017)).

-The economic payoff to social skills arises because teams often operate more efficiently than people working in isolation (e.g. Lindbeck and Snower 2000, Hamilton, Nickerson and Owan 2003, Lazear and Shaw 2007, Bloom and van Reenen 2011).
+The economic payoff to social skills arises because teams often operate more efficiently than people working in isolation (e.g., Lindbeck and Snower (2000), Hamilton, Nickerson, and Owan (2003), Lazear and Shaw (2007), Bloom and van Reenen (2011)).
 Yet while teamwork skills are highly valuable in principle, in practice it is difficult to isolate individual contributions to team performance.
-A large literature in economics estimates productivity spillovers across workers and peers (e.g. Falk and Ichino 2006, Mas and Moretti 2009, Arcidiacono et al. 2012, Herbst and Mas 2015, Cornelissen, Dustmann and Schonberg 2017, Isphording and Zolitz 2019).
+A large literature in economics estimates productivity spillovers across workers and peers (e.g., Falk and Ichino (2006), Mas and Moretti (2009), Arcidiacono, Foster, Goodpaster, and Kinsler (2012), Herbst and Mas (2015), Cornelissen, Dustmann, and Schönberg (2017), Isphording and Zölitz (2019)).
 Yet this evidence is only useful for the relatively small number of jobs in which individual productivity can be reliably measured.
-In contrast, while there are many studies of the determinants of team success, team-level performance differences are not easily attributed to individual members of the group.
-How do we know which people are good team players?
+In contrast, while there are many studies of